GEEX-Weixing/PKD/README.md

 ## Notations

-If you meet any problems, please contact us by email.
+If you meet any problems, please contact us by email (xing627@tongji.edu.cn).